sassa4771/espnow-uart-bridge/README.md

 ## Acknowledgements

-Includes “gliderlink” reference implementation under `firmware/bridge/`.
+Includes the “gliderlink” reference implementation under `firmware/bridge/`.
-Demos and educational sketches are preserved under `firmware/demos/`.
+Demos and educational sketches are preserved under `examples/` and `firmware/tools/`.